ibexa/documentation-user/docs/publishing/advanced_publishing_options.md

     |![Reschedule button](img/selection_action_bar_reschedule.png)|Reschedule all selected events.|
     |![Discard button](img/selection_action_bar_discard.png)|Cancel the future publication of selected events.|

-    Select all events to perform a bulk action on them.
+    Select all events you want to perform a bulk action on.
     Using the toolbar buttons, perform one of the following actions:

     - To change the publication time, click the **Reschedule** button.
-    In the **Reschedule** content modal window, select the new date and click **Confirm reschedule**.
+    In the **Reschedule** modal window, select the new date and click **Confirm reschedule**.
     - To cancel event's publication, click the **Unschedule** button.
     In the modal window, confirm the cancellation by clicking **Discard scheduling**.